Kidney Stone Symptoms: Common Warning Signs and When to Seek Help

 Risk Factors

 Certain medical conditions promote stone formation.
-Inflammatory bowel disease, chronic diarrhea, and gastric bypass surgery alter how your body absorbs calcium and other minerals.
+Inflammatory bowel disease, chronic diarrhoea, and gastric bypass surgery alter how your body absorbs calcium and other minerals.
 Hyperparathyroidism increases calcium in your urine.
 Gout raises uric acid levels.
 Managing these underlying conditions helps prevent stone recurrence.

 Size and Passage Likelihood

-Stones measuring 4 millimeters or smaller typically pass without intervention, though they still cause significant discomfort.
+Stones measuring 4 millimetres or smaller typically pass without intervention, though they still cause significant discomfort.
 Passage time varies from days to weeks.
 A urologist may recommend pain management and increased fluid intake while monitoring the stone’s progress.

 💡 Did You Know?